The Tax Disputes and Litigation Review: Ireland

 v Freedom of information requests

 Freedom of information (FOI) requests under the Freedom of Information Acts are a useful tool for taxpayers, allowing individuals to request access to records, amendments of records or reasons for a decision of a public body, including Revenue.
-A freedom of information request can be made with respect to information created after 21 April 1998, subject to certain exemptions.
+A FOI request can be made with respect to information created after 21 April 1998, subject to certain exemptions.
 The EU General Data Protection Regulation (GDPR) also entitles taxpayers to make a request to Revenue to access their personal data held by the latter.

 The courts and tribunals